kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 ## Implementation History

-- July 3rd: draft of KEP
+- July 3rd, 2025: draft of KEP
+- For 1.35, KEP went in for alpha and the implementation also made it into 1.35.
+- 1.36, promote to beta.

 ## Drawbacks